rgollancz/dca/README.md

 ```
 As a user when I go to https://doctorcareanywhere.com/
-And click on “What we do”
+And click on 'What we do', and then 'FAQs'
-And click on FAQs
-Then I see FAQs page
+Then I see the FAQs page
 ```

 ## To run